-- (a) Assets Management Clearances of the long delay in completing of the capital workin-progress in the Distribution Divisions of the CEB and expedite to survey, valuation and protection of lands of the CEB scattered island wide. - (b) Debtor Control Timely recover the debtors and other receivables.
-Update the security deposits on Bulk Supply in timely manner. - (c) Human Resources Management Management of human resources as enables to achieve the objectives of the CEB.
+(a) Assets Management Clearances of the long delay in completing of the capital work- in progress in the Distribution Divisions of the CED and amodite in-progress in the Distribution Divisions of the CEB and expedite to survey, valuation and protection of lands of the CEB scattered island wide.

+(b) Debtor Control Timely recover the debtors and other receivables.
+Update the security deposits on Bulk Supply in timely manner.

+(c) Human Resources Management Management of human resources as enables to achieve the objectives of the CEB.